Vadim Devyatovskiy: Doping allegations

 He was suspended from the sport for doping violations from 18 September 2000 to 17 September 2002.

 On 4 September 2008 it was reported that Devyatovsky and the bronze medalist from the Olympics, fellow Belarusian Ivan Tsikhan, were under investigation by the International Olympic Committee for doping offenses.
 In December 2008, the IOC found him guilty of doping and took away his medal.
 He appealed the IOC's findings to the Court of Arbitration for Sport.

-In June 2010 CAS ruled that the Beijing National Laboratory, which carried out the tests, had violated "documentation and reporting requirements" and granted his appeal for the reinstatement of the original competition results and the metal to be returned.
+In June 2010 CAS ruled that the Beijing National Laboratory, which carried out the tests, had violated "documentation and reporting requirements" and granted his appeal for the reinstatement of the original competition results and the medal to be returned.
 It said the decision "should not be interpreted as an exoneration of the athletes," and the court did not say the athletes are free of any doping suspicion.
 CAS said the lab had provided no "plausible explanation" for interruption of the automated testing procedure of the IRMS—isotope ratio mass spectrometry—instruments and the lab breached international standards by having the same analyst test both the "A" and "B" samples.
 CAS further elaborated that the departure from these international standards "justify the annulment of the tests' results for both athletes".